-Best Bass Fishing Lakes In Virginia
+Bass Fishing In Virginia For 2024

 Guide to fishing for spotted, smallmouth and largemouth bass in VA.

-Smallmouth bass are another popular species among Virginia anglers, particularly in the state's rivers and streams.
-These bronze fighters are known for their strength and acrobatic leaps.
 Smallmouth bass prefer rocky and clear waters, where they can be found near boulders, submerged ledges, and eddies.
 Anglers commonly use crankbaits, jerkbaits, soft plastics, and live bait to entice smallmouth bass into biting.

 Spotted bass, although not as abundant as largemouth and smallmouth bass, can still be found in certain lakes and rivers in Virginia.
 Spotted bass closely resemble largemouth bass but have a distinct row of spots along their lower sides.
 They exhibit similar feeding habits and behaviors to largemouth bass, offering anglers an additional challenge and diversity in their bass fishing pursuits.